Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Narrow: applies where the property is part of a Rent to Buy scheme and the tenant has been offered the opportunity to buy at the end of the scheme but has not done so.
 Almost no private landlord will use this.

-Ground 6B — compliance with enforcement action
+Ground 6B — Can I evict to comply with enforcement action?

 Mandatory.
 4 months' notice.

-Ground 7 — death of the tenant
+Ground 7 — What happens if my tenant dies?

 Mandatory.
 2 months' notice.